uktrade/market-access-python-frontend/README.md

 #### Running End to End tests using playwright with pytest
 Playwright documentation - https://playwright.dev/python/docs/api/class-playwright

+The end-to-end frontend tests reside in the test_frontend directory and are designed to operate independently of the rest of the application.
+This autonomy is facilitated through a local pytest.ini configuration file located within the same directory.
+The pytest.ini file configures specific parameters and settings essential for the execution of these tests, ensuring they can run in a self-contained environment.
+For detailed customization options and further information on pytest configuration files, refer to the [pytest configuration docs](https://docs.pytest.org/en/7.0.x/reference/customize.html)

 If you are running the docker build

 1. Ensure the API is running & the frondent service is runing and can be access on `http://localhost:{frontend_port}` or http://host.docker.internal:9880 if runing within the docker container